58.5% of Google searches now end without a single click.

 These SERP features don’t just boost visibility.
 They establish authority.
 When Google excerpts your content as the answer to a question, that implicit endorsement influences click decisions even when people scan other results.

-Study the snippets and People Also Ask boxes that already appear for your target queries.
-What format are they using?
-How detailed are the answers?
-Then create content that matches that format while providing more value.
+Study the People Also Ask boxes that appear for your target queries.
+Note the format of the answers, how detailed they are, and which sites are winning them.
+Then create content that matches that format while providing more substance.
+Winning a PAA slot for a supporting question often drives more traffic than ranking #3 for the main keyword.

 Step 9: Get Cited in AI Overviews in Google Search